MinaProtocol/MIPs/MIPS/mip-zkapps.md

 and actions are capped to enforce that the network doesn't need to do too much work to process a transaction.

-## Backwards Compatibility
+## Backward Compatibility

-This MIP is not backwards-compatible; it is an extensive change to the consensus rules and requires a hard fork to implement.
+This MIP is not backward compatible; it is an extensive change to the consensus rules and requires a hard fork to implement.
 Nonetheless, processing of payments and delegations has not changed.

-Backwards compatibility for zkApps is an important consideration for future hardforks but has been deemed out of scope for this hardfork, and, moreover, those proposing to upgrade to any part of zkApps at a later time are in a better position to make concrete suggestions.
+Backward compatibility for zkApps is an important consideration for future hardforks but has been deemed out of scope for this hardfork, and, moreover, those proposing to upgrade to any part of zkApps at a later time are in a better position to make concrete suggestions.